NoOperatingSys/NoOperatingSystem/README.md

 # noOS
-A operating system made from scratch that teaches the user how computers were ment to be used.
+A operating system made from scratch that teaches the user how computers were meant to be used.

 # Installation
 idk how to install it but u have builds in the build directory